 Money only makes you happy up to a certain point.

-For example wealth increases happiness when it lifts people from poverty to middle class.
+Wealth only increases happiness when it lifts people from poverty to the middle class.

-So for example Americans earning 50K a year are happier than those making 10K a year.
-However, beyond middle class level more money won’t buy more happiness.
+So, for example, Americans earning 50K a year are happier than those making 10K a year.
+However, beyond the middle-class level more money won’t buy more happiness.

 The author says this false myth of money bringing happiness spreads because it’s good for society as a whole.
 But I don’t think that’s the case.